 Of course, the old Libertarians (usually the ones with great deal of privilege and access, the real drivers of the anti-cancel movement) and the ones subconsciously aspiring to those ranks (the foot-soldiers in the ideological wars) don’t complain about “cancellation” on issues affecting the powerless — by and large, they don’t have problems there.
 They are very quick to cry “cancel” in other areas that are of import to them however or sound enlightened and therefore defensible, like higher Maslow-needs (say, advocating special treatment for academia and art), or basic privilege-protection like taxes, professional turf-wars or media reforms.
 Sometimes Cancel wars simply provide the distraction required, and the topic is actually of no import whatsoever.
 When a political opponent passes a wildly popular law, we’ll be more likely to talk about Dr. Seuss books being censored than that new law.

 Apart from the (usually society-damaging) self-interest and meaningless distraction, sometimes the voice-privileged may happen to be a positive force, but this shouldn’t confuse the observer.
 Overall, the drivers of the anti-cancel rage just don’t want platforms giving counter-voices and legitimacy of counter-power — not when they have a near monopoly established and sophisticated voice and power already.
-They want “open” debates on topics, terms and timing of their own choosing, a bit like the army that has more tanks will want the battle on an open, level field in wet weather.
+They want “open” debates on topics, terms and timing of their own choosing, a bit like the army that has more tanks will want the battle on an open, level field in not overly wet weather.